Renault Arkana: Concept car

+B0+ (LJC; 2019)

 The Arkana debuted in Russia in May 2019.
 For the Russian market, it is assembled by Renault Russia at its Moscow plant and its unveiling took place at the 2018 Moscow International Automobile Salon through a near-production showcar.
 The car has a coupe-like styling.
 The Russian Arkana is built on the Renault B0+ platform, a heavily revised variant of the B0 platform used by models such as the Kaptur and the Duster.
 The Russian model is using the 1.3-litre turbo petrol engine paired with Jatco CVT8 transmission.

+Markets

 Kazakhstan

 Assembly in neighboring Kazakhstan began in 2021 at SaryarkaAvtoProm plant (Kostanay), through a partnership between Renault and the Allur Group.

-LJL

-South Korea
+LJC models production was prematurely stopped in 2022, following international sanctions against Russia after Russian invasion of Ukraine.

+Ukraine

+On September 16, 2020, the company announced that it will assemble the model in Ukraine.

+CMF-B (LJL; 2020)

 The car was launched in South Korea as the Renault Samsung XM3.
 Instead of riding above the B0 platform like the Russian Arkana, the XM3 uses the modular platform CMF-B and is related to the second-generation Renault Captur.
 The XM3 is also purely a front-wheel drive car unlike its B0-based counterpart.
 The CMF-based variant is 25 mm longer than the B0-based Arkana sold in Russia.
 The South Korean model has two engine option either the 1.3-litre turbo petrol engine with 7-speed EDC gearbox or 1.6-litre petrol engine with Jatco CVT7 transmission.

-Europe

-In September 2020, the rebadged version of South Korean-made Samsung XM3 was also launched in Western and Central Europe markets as the Renault Arkana.
-It is introduced in former Yugoslavian countries as the Renault Mégane Conquest, as its original name may be associated with Željko Ražnatović Arkan, the late Serbian criminal, politician and paramilitary commander during the Yugoslav Wars who was accused of numerous war crimes.
+In September 2020, the rebadged version of South Korean-made Samsung XM3 was also launched in Renault markets (outside of CIS) as the Renault Arkana.
+It is introduced in former Yugoslavian countries as the Renault Mégane Conquest, as its original name may be associated with Arkan, the late Serbian criminal, politician and paramilitary commander during the Yugoslav Wars who was accused of numerous war crimes.

 The European model is equipped with a mild hybrid 1.3-litre turbo petrol engine paired with the 7-speed EDC gearbox.

+The Renault Arkana arrived in Australia in August 2021.

+Facelift

+The vehicle received a facelift in July 2023, featuring among other things a new front grille and logo.

+The facelifted Arkana was also introduced in the GCC countries on 2 September 2024.